jillianevelynjones/TextBasedAdventure/README.txt

-THE SAGA OF THE INFECTED: SECRETS AND PROPECIES OF KRYSMANTHIA
+THE SAGA OF THE INFECTED: SECRETS AND PROPHECIES OF KRYSMANTHIA

 This Text Based Advetnure uses the mechanicas of Dungeons and Dragons 5th Edition to run an adventure RPG based on my D&D Campaign